mlx6-2-oo/two-towers/README.md

    - Create a virtual environment and activate it
    - Install the dependencies specified in `requirements.txt`

-- To share Python package dependency requirements with others, run `pip freeze > requirements.txt` and commit any changes to `requirements.txt` to the repo
+- To share Python package dependency requirements with others:
+  - For development: `pip freeze > requirements.txt`
+  - For deployment: Update `requirements.docker.txt` with minimal dependencies

 ## Training Instructions